 COVID-19 vaccine – full vaccination and any CDC recommended boosters

 MMR (Measles-Mumps-Rubella) – 2 doses

 IPV (Polio) – dose-dependent on age received, at least 3 or 4 doses

 Hepatitis A – 2 doses strongly recommended, though not required for camp attendance

 Hepatitis B – 3 doses strongly recommended, though not required for camp attendance

-For children 11 and older (completion of the above series, PLUS):
+For children age 11 and older (completion of the above series, PLUS):

-Exceptions to the immunization policy will only be granted where the camper’s health care practitioner determines that a medical exemption is necessary to maintain the camper’s health.
+As stated above, exceptions to the immunization policy will only be granted where the camper’s health care practitioner determines that the camper meets the criteria for a medical exemption as defined by the CDC.

-Please check your child’s vaccination record or medical record to ensure that all of their vaccinations are up-to-date and accurately recorded in your campers CampMinder account.
-In addition, please consult with your child’s health-care provider regarding catch up scheduling of any missing vaccines.
-If your child has a medical contraindication to receiving their immunizations, please contact us directly.
+Please plan accordingly to ensure that your child receives their second dose and any CDC recommended boosters at least two weeks prior to the start of their summer session.
+In addition, please consult your child’s healthcare provider regarding catch-up scheduling of any missing vaccines.
+Finally, if your child has a medical contraindication to receiving any of their immunizations, please contact us directly.

-The vaccination of all members of our community is essential in order to establish a safe camp environment for your child.
-We thank you for your understanding and are look forward to welcoming your child to camp this summer!
+The vaccination of all community members is essential to establish a safe camp environment for your child.
+We thank you for your understanding and look forward to welcoming your child to camp this summer!